open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 And I'm going to do that by building a bunch of hammers.

-Then y'all can argue over whether to put them on flag or not.
+Then y'all can argue over whether to put them on flags or not.